rizwanshoukat3324/Projects/README.md

 # Welcome to My Projects Repository

-Welcome to my Projects Repository, where I showcase my data analysis and visualization projects using tools like Power BI and Pandas.
+Welcome to my Projects Repository, where I showcase my data analysis and visualization projects using tools like Power BI Python, Numpy, Matplotlib and Pandas.
 Each project represents a unique approach to solving real-world data challenges.

 ## 1. HR Analysis
 This project focuses on creating an interactive Power BI dashboard for analyzing HR metrics.
 It includes: